daniel-j-h/osm-importance/README.md

 # OpenStreetMap Importance Heuristic

-This repository is a quick and dirty proof of concept for a goal directed OpenStreetMap completion priorization.
+This repository is a proof of concept for a goal directed OpenStreetMap completion heuristic.

-In [this](https://media.ccc.de/v/fossgis2025-58025-openstreetmap-ist-doch-vollstandig) FOSSGIS 2025 Michael Reichert talked about how complete OpenStreetMap is and how to figure out where to go and what to map.
+In [this](https://media.ccc.de/v/fossgis2025-58025-openstreetmap-ist-doch-vollstandig) FOSSGIS 2025 talk Michael Reichert showed how complete OpenStreetMap is and how to figure out where to go and what to map best.
 Instead of querying e.g. for surface tags randomly here I suggest using a routing engine based heuristic to find ways of high importance missing e.g. surface tags.

 Here is how it works
-1. We use a routing engine and do random queries, e.g. between cities or from one end of a city to the other end of a city
+1. We use a routing engine and do queries, e.g. between cities or from one end of a city to the other
 2. We count how often shortest paths go over specific ways, or rather pairs of OpenStreetMap nodes
 3. We can now sort that list of ways or node pairs and rank it, as a heuristic of how important they are
 4. We check if these ways all have surface tags, prioritizing top to bottom for highest impact